DEVSENSE/phptools-docs/docs/vscode/configuration.md

 Description: PHP Tools for VS Code configuration options.
 */

-## Installation

-The extension is installed through the Visual Studio Code' `Extensions` window.

-- Navigate to `Extensions` view (`View` / `Extensions`)
-- Search for `"PHP Tools"`
-- Install the extension, and eventually reload your VS Code window.

-After the successful installation, please [activate](#license-activation) your copy of PHP Tools.

-### Offline installation

-Download the `.vsix` installation file from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=DEVSENSE.phptools-vscode).
-The installation file has to be installed using the Visual Studio Code' `Command palette`, using the command `Extensions: Install from VSIX`.

 ## Configuration options

 The following settings are introduced by the extension.
 Navigate to [VSCode's Settings](https://code.visualstudio.com/docs/getstarted/settings) in order to see or modify them.